tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 virt-launcher-vmi-fedora-0-cj4c2   2/2       Running   0          7m18s
 ```

-What this will do is create a vm called `vmi-fedora-0` in your `user-ns` namespace.
+What this will do is create a VM called `vmi-fedora-0` in your `user-ns` namespace.
 This will then be recognized by KubeVirt and it will then begin deploying your VM.
 If you inspect the `yml` above, you'll notice a few things:

 ```
   volumes: